 I ran into this very thing today in a software training course for a specific development language, “a fast, 2D rendering engine.”
-2D rendering engine can be proven by definition, but fast?
+2D rendering engine is a noun with meaning by definition, but fast?
 What is the base line metric we are comparing this to?

-Several of my clients would recognize this theme, if they were reading this.
-My mantra is to only make assertions you can back up with data.
+Several of my clients would recognize this theme; data driven requires data.
+My mantra is to only make assertions you can back up with data, ie. measurements.
 Otherwise, your competitors can call you a liar with their own comparisons.

 How I Encourage my Clients to Implement Comparisons